Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)

 Scoping a Crypto Accounting Engagement: Volume, Complexity, Access

-- Crypto effort scales with on-chain complexity, not transaction count or revenue — same-revenue clients can be 10× apart.
+- Crypto effort scales with on-chain complexity, not transaction count or revenue.
+Two same-revenue clients can be an order of magnitude apart.

-- Discovery must capture: wallet/exchange count, chains, volume, activity types (staking/LP/lending/NFT/grants/treasury), history depth + prior reconciliation, data access.
+- Discovery must capture wallet and exchange count, chains, volume, activity types (staking, LPs, lending, NFTs, grants, treasury), history depth, prior reconciliation, and data access.

-- Incomplete data access is a scope/risk factor — books can't reconcile to chain without it.
+- Incomplete data access is a scope and risk factor, because the books cannot reconcile to the chain without it.

-- DAC8 (in force 1 Jan 2026, first exchange 2027) adds reconciliation/readiness to many crypto scopes — identify at discovery.
+- DAC8 (in force 1 January 2026, first exchange 2027) adds reconciliation and readiness to many crypto scopes; identify it at discovery.

-- Acceptance/pricing are firm judgements under professional rules.
-Not professional advice.
+- Acceptance and pricing remain firm judgements under professional rules.
+This is not professional advice.

 The cost driver is complexity